Rita Hayworth: Political views

-Hayworth was a lifelong Democrat who was an active member of the Hollywood Democratic Committee and was active in the campaign of Franklin Delano Roosevelt during the 1944 presidential election.
+Hayworth was a lifelong Democrat who was an active member of the Hollywood Democratic Committee and was active in the campaign of Franklin D. Roosevelt during the 1944 presidential election.
+In 1968, Hayworth was part of a Hollywood committee that endorsed Robert F. Kennedy's presidential campaign.

 Religion

-Hayworth was a Catholic whose marriage to Prince Aly Khan was deemed "illicit" by Pope Pius XII.
+Hayworth was a Catholic whose marriage to Aly Khan was deemed illicit by Pope Pius XII.

 Death

-Rita Hayworth lapsed into a semicoma in February 1987.
-She died at age 68, from complications associated with Alzheimer's disease, on May 14, 1987 at her home in Manhattan.
-President Ronald Reagan, who was one of Hayworth's contemporaries in Hollywood, issued a statement:
+Hayworth lapsed into a semicoma in February 1987.
+She died at age 68, from complications associated with Alzheimer's disease, on May 14, 1987, at her home in Manhattan.
+President Ronald Reagan, who was one of Hayworth's contemporaries in Hollywood (and who went on to also suffer from Alzheimer's in his final years), issued a statement:

 Rita Hayworth was one of our country's most beloved stars.
 Glamorous and talented, she gave us many wonderful moments on stage and screen and delighted audiences from the time she was a young girl.
 In her later years, Rita became known for her struggle with Alzheimer's disease.
 Her courage and candor, and that of her family, were a great public service in bringing worldwide attention to a disease which we all hope will soon be cured.
 Nancy and I are saddened by Rita's death.
 She was a friend who we will miss.
 We extend our deep sympathy to her family.

 A funeral service was held on May 18, 1987, at the Church of the Good Shepherd.
 Pallbearers included actors Ricardo Montalbán, Glenn Ford, Cesar Romero, Anthony Franciosa, choreographer Hermes Pan, and a family friend, Phillip Luchenbill.
 She was interred at Holy Cross Cemetery, Culver City.
 Her headstone includes Yasmin's sentiment: "To yesterday's companionship and tomorrow's reunion."

 Filmography

 Accolades

-Hayworth received a Golden Globe nomination for Best Actress – Motion Picture Drama for her performance in Circus World (1964).

-In 1978, at the Shoreham Hotel in Washington, D. C., Hayworth was presented with the inaugural National Screen Heritage Award of the National Film Society, a group that published American Classic Screen magazine (1976–1984).

 In 1999, Hayworth was acknowledged as one of the top-25 greatest female stars of Classic Hollywood cinema in the American Film Institute's survey, AFI's 100 Years...100 Stars.